MinePvP/AdvancedAnnouncements/README.md

 # Announcer for SpoutServer

-Announcer is a Player Information Tool for the SpoutServer.
+Announcer is a Player Information Tool for the Spout and Bukkit.
 You can add / remove Messages for all Players / per World ore per Permission.

 You can Output the Message per Order ore per Random and you can set a